vector-of-bool/bpt/docs/guide/packages.rst

 A package is defined by some *package root*, and contains some number of *libraries*.

-The primary distribution format of packages that is used by ``dds`` is the *source distribution*.
+The primary distribution format of packages that is used by ``bpt`` is the *source distribution*.
 Refer to the page :doc:`source-dists`.

 Packages are identified by a name/version pair, joined together by an ``@``